 How much does ATE insurance cost?

-The cost of ATE insurance varies from case to case, but it is usually based on two factors:
+The cost of ATE insurance varies from case to case, but it is usually based:

 - the amount of cover you require

-- the merits of your case - the higher the risk, the higher the premium
+- the strength of your case - the higher the risk, the higher the premium

-The fundamental benefit of ATE insurance is that you do not have to pay any money up front.
-The premium is generally only payable at the end of the case, out of the compensation you receive.
-In addition, you only pay the premium if you win.
-If you lose your case, you pay nothing.
-This is described as a 'self-insuring' policy.
+The fundamental benefit of ATE insurance is that you do not have to pay any money upfront.
+The premium is generally only payable at the end of the case - if you win.

 How do I obtain ATE insurance?

-You will need to show the insurers that you have a good case.
+Your solicitor will need to show the insurers that you have a strong case.
 Both your solicitor and the insurance company will carry out a risk assessment to determine whether you have a reasonable prospect of winning your claim.
-In most cases, it will be difficult to obtain ATE insurance if your chances of success are lower than 60%.